2. What is Pancake Day?

-There are other ways you can support UnitingCare if you’re unable to host an event;
+There are other ways you can support Uniting if you’re unable to host an event:

-- Attend a public event near you.
+- Attend a public Pancake Day event near you.

 - Spread the word and encourage someone you know to host an event so you can attend as a guest!

-No, all events held by registered UnitingCare Pancake Day groups are exempt from charging GST on the sale of pancakes.
+No, all registered Pancake Day events raising funds for Uniting are exempt from charging GST on the sale of pancakes.

-Download a funds raised form here.
+Download a Funds submission form here.